Pipil people: Language, etymology, and synonymy

 Today, Nawat is seldom used by the general population.
 It is mostly used in rural areas, mostly as phrases sustained in households, such as in the Sonsonate and Ahuachapán departments.
 Cuisnahuat and Santo Domingo de Guzmán have the highest concentration of Nawat speakers.
 Campbell's 1985 estimate (fieldwork 1970-1976) was 200 remaining speakers although as many as 2000 speakers have been recorded in official Mexican reports.
 Gordon (2005) reports only 20 speakers (from 1987).
-The exact number of Native Nawat speakers is difficult to determine because many speakers have wished to remain unidentified, this is due to historic government repression of Indigenous Salvadorans.
-The most known example of this being La Matanza ("The Massacre") of 1932, where an estimated 40,000 Indigenous Salvadorans were executed by the government.
-This event caused many Indigenous Salvadorans who survived to stop passing on their Native language, traditions, and other cultural practices to their descendants.
-Many also stopped wearing traditional Indigenous clothing out of fear.
+The exact number of Native Nawat speakers is difficult to determine because many speakers have wished to remain unidentified, this is due to historic government repression of indigenous Salvadorans.
+The most known example of this being La Matanza ("The Massacre") of 1932, where an estimated 40,000 indigenous Salvadorans were executed by the government.
+This event caused many indigenous Salvadorans who survived to stop passing on their Native language, traditions, and other cultural practices to their descendants.
+Many also stopped wearing traditional indigenous clothing out of fear.

 Spanish conquest

 In the early 16th century, the Spanish conquistadores ventured into Central America from Mexico, then known as the Spanish colony of New Spain.
 After subduing the highland Mayan city-states through battle and cooptation, the Spanish sought to extend their dominion to the lower pacific region of the Nahua, then dominated by the powerful city-state of Cuscatlán.
 Pedro de Alvarado, a lieutenant of Hernán Cortés, led the first Spanish invasion in June 1524.
 He was accompanied by thousands of Tlaxcala and Cakchiquel allies, who had long been rivals of Cuzcatlan for control over their wealthy cacao-producing region.
-The Nahua warriors met the Spanish forces in two major open battles that send the Spanish army retreating back to Guatemala.
+The Nahua warriors met the Spanish forces in two major open battles that sent the Spanish army retreating to Guatemala.
 The Spaniards eventually returned with reinforcements.
 The surviving Cuscatlán forces retreated into the mountains, where they sustained a guerrilla war against the allies of the Spanish, who had occupied the city of Cuscatlán.
 Unable to defeat this resistance, and with Pedro de Alvarado nursing a painful leg wound from an arrow in the first battle in Acajutla beach, Diego de Alvarado was forced to lead the rest of the conquest.
 Two subsequent Spanish expeditions were required to achieve the complete defeat of Cuzcatan, in 1525 and again in 1528.

 According to legend, a Nahua cacique or lord named Atlácatl and Atonal led the Pipil forces against first contact with the Spanish, the most famous battle being the Battle of Acajutla led by Atonal.
 The Annals of the Cakchiquels mentions the name "Pan Atacat" (water men), in reference to coastal Nahua (this may have been a title for war chiefs or coastal warriors).